Satellite in the Sky

 Satellite in the Sky is a 1956 British CinemaScope science fiction film in Warner Color, produced by Edward J. Danziger and Harry Lee Danziger, directed by Paul Dickson, and starring Kieron Moore, Lois Maxwell, Donald Wolfit, and Bryan Forbes.
 It was distributed by Warner Bros.
 Pictures.
-Special effects were by Wally Veevers, who would later work on Stanley Kubrick's 2001: A Space Odyssey (1968).
+Special effects were by Wally Veevers, who would later work on most influential sci-fi masterpiece, Stanley Kubrick's 2001: A Space Odyssey (1968).

 Plot

 After initial experiments using high-speed aircraft are finally successful, scientists in Great Britain plan to launch the Stardust, the first crewed spaceship to venture into outer space.
 Some of the crew members have concerned loved ones.
 Barbara, the wife of Larry Noble, and Ellen, the girlfriend of radio operator Jimmy Wheeler, are afraid that the space flight will be dangerous.

 Although the crew, headed by Commander Michael Haydon, initially believe they are on a scientific mission, the "meteorologist" on board, Professor Merrity, is revealed to be actually working for the United States to test an experimental nuclear "tritonium" bomb.
 The object is to use the super-powerful explosion to persuade nations to abandon nuclear weapons.

 Complications arise when a crew member discovers a stowaway.
 Troublesome reporter Kim Hamilton, who has been very vocal about the worth of the mission and of space exploration in general, had impulsively stowed away the night before to get a first-hand experience of the flight and its crew.

 The tritonium bomb is released from the ship into space, but when its propulsion unit fails and the bomb magnetically attaches itself to the hull of the spaceship, everyone's lives are threatened.
 The crew and their surprise guest race against time to defuse or escape the bomb.